Traffic Ticket with Serious Bodily Injury or Death

 Attorney for Citations Resulting in Death or Serious Bodily Injury

 An attorney can fight to have the citation dismissed so that no conviction occurs.
 Don’t see the judge alone.
 Let us put our experience to work for you.
-Call (813) 250-0500 to talk to an experienced attorney for traffic tickets in Tampa, FL.
+Call (813) 250-0500 to talk to an experienced attorney.